 Let it incubate, germinate, marinate…

 I’ve long been a believer in immersing myself in information and images related to a design or writing project, then backing off, focusing on something completely different.
-The data then simmers and churns in my unconscious mind, connecting the dots (as Steve Jobs called it), generating new associations and relationships, insights and revelations.
+The material then simmers and churns in my unconscious mind, connecting the dots (as Steve Jobs would say), generating new associations and relationships, insights and revelations.

-In my 20+ years as a designer, I’ve learned to relax into a receptive space, to trust the natural ripening or gestation process.
+After 20+ years as a designer, I finally learned to relax into a receptive space, to trust the natural ripening or gestation process.

 In a chapter called “Ripening,” Nachmanovitch writes, “In one phase of the [creative] process we exercise technique and try things out step by step.
 In another phase the conscious working of ideas sinks down and assimilates with the unconscious.
 Then there is the seemingly magical part of the process in which the material resurfaces, enriched and ripened by its unconscious sojourn.
 It is not, of course the material that resurfaces, it is we who resurface, more ripe and ready to bear the material.”